EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: The EvoGPT System

+Prior to starting the initial population generation process, EvoGPT performs a lightweight pre-processing on the source code to reduce token complexity and context window.
+Specifically, we remove excessive or lengthy inline comments, documentation blocks, and unreachable code segments that could overload the model's context window and negatively affect generation quality~\cite{gao-etal-2024-insights}.
+Then, we generate 25 test suites for a given class by instantiating five LLM agents and having each agent generate five test suites.

-To generate tests for a given class, we instantiate 25 LLM agents, each 5 LLM agents configured with a different temperature setting and a corresponding system prompt as seen in Table~\ref{tab:agent-config}.
+Importantly, each LLM agent is configured with a different temperature setting and a corresponding system prompt.
 The temperature value is used to control the stochasticity of the language model output.
 Prior research has shown that varying temperature values leads to a broader range of generated outputs, exposing different behavioral patterns and increasing semantic variance across samples~\cite{agarwal2024temperature}.
 To complement this, each agent is given a custom system prompt, which directs it to approach the test suite generation task from a slightly different perspective (e.g., focusing on execution paths, edge values, or assertion robustness).
-Table~\ref{tab:agent-config} lists for each of the five types of LLM agents we used their temperature value, a qualitative description of their prompt (column ``Prompt Strategy''), and intended purpose (column ``Purpose'').
-The exact system prompts used for each LLM agent are included in the supplementary material.
-This diversity promotes both semantic variability and robustness in the generated tests, and was refined empirically during early experimentation.
+Table~\ref{tab:agent-config} lists for each of the five types of LLM agents we used, their temperature value, a qualitative description of their prompt (column ``Prompt objective''), and intended purpose (column ``Purpose'').
+The exact system prompts used for each LLM agent are included in the provided code.
+This diversity promotes both semantic variability and robustness in the generated tests.
+We empirically verified that this multi-prompt configuration produces semantically diverse initial test suites.
+A detailed analysis of the diversity metrics and statistical tests is presented in Section~\ref{sec:experimentalResults}.

-\begin{example} To illustrate the effect of prompt-based diversity, we analyzed test suites generated by our five agents (A1-A5) for the focal method \texttt{toJsonTree()} in the Gson library.
-Specifically, we sampled test generated with agents A2, A3, and A5 (``standard unit testing'', ``emphasize assertion diversity'', and ``use long object chains'').
-Although all agents target the same method, each produces semantically distinct test logic.
-Table~\ref{tab:agent-diversity} provides a qualitative summary of their key behaviors.
-For example, Agent A2 emphasizes assertion richness, including non-nullity and comparison against \texttt{JsonNull.INSTANCE}, Agent A4 focuses on string based edge inputs and value equality, and Agent A5 constructs a structured map input and checks the JSON object's type.
-Full versions of the generated tests are included in the supplementary material.

-These variations reflect the agents’ distinct prompting strategies, supporting our design choice to introduce semantic diversity through prompt engineering.
-While our agents also differ in temperature, we primarily attribute the observed diversity to the prompt styles.
-Preliminary experiments suggested that combining temperature variation with prompt diversity may further increase behavioral variance across tests. \end{example} \roni{IMPORTANT: IN THE SUPPLMENTARY MATERIAL THE TESTS OF A5 DO NOT INCLUDE MAP, AND ACTUALLY LOOK PRETTY MUCH THE SAME.}